Tony McCoy: Personal life

 McCoy was born in Moneyglass, County Antrim.
 He and his wife Chanelle have two children.
-He stands 1.78 m tall.
-He had to waste to achieve low racing weights of 63.5 kg (10 stone) when his natural weight was about 75 kg (one and a half stone more).
+At 1.78 m, he is tall for a jockey and had to waste to achieve racing weights of 63.5 kg (10 stone) when his natural weight was about 75 kg (one and a half stone more).

 McCoy has released five volumes of his autobiography; Real McCoy: My Life So Far (1999), McCoy (2003), A.P.
 McCoy: My Autobiography (2011) and Winner: My Racing Life (2015).
 His debut novel, Taking the Fall, was published in 2013.
 His final season was the subject of a film, Being AP, which was launched in November 2015.

 McCoy is an Arsenal fan.
 As a friend of former Arsenal player Ray Parlour, he played a part in the naming of a racehorse The Romford Pele, in reference to Parlour's nickname during his playing days.
 He also has friendships with other footballers, including former Liverpool duo Steve McManaman and Robbie Fowler, who engaged him and Martin Pipe for Cheltenham.

 In October 2013, McCoy joined BBC Radio 5 Live as a racing pundit every Friday evening on the "5 Live Sport" programme hosted by Dan Walker.
 In November 2015, following his retirement as a jockey, he joined Channel 4 Racing as a pundit.

 In 2017, his wife, Chanelle McCoy was unveiled as the new dragon in RTE's Dragons' Den, replacing former dragon Eamonn Quinn."